Joljol-Yahya/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints allpossible of three digits
+Writes all possible combinations of two two digigs